guettli/git-tips/README.md

 > git switch foo
 ```

+### Changes to a single file

+`git log foo.txt` shows you the commits which changes the file.

+But it shows you only the commit message.
+If you want to see the changes which were done, you
+need to use `-p` (like patch): `git log -p foo.txt`.

 ## Find removed code

 You are looking for a variable/method/class name which was in the code once, but which